 It is important when following the low FODMAP diet that you have reputable foods list.
 I highly recommend downloading the Monash University low FODMAP app to ensure you have up-to-date accurate food lists.

 4. Swap current high FOMDAP foods with low FODMAP alternatives

 One of the most helpful strategies when getting started is to write a list of regular foods and meals eaten and using the Monash app determine whether they are low FODMAP.
-If they are not low FODMAP work out what swaps need to be made, for instance swapping regular wheat bread for spelt sourdough (or other low FODMAP bread such as Baker’s Delight low FOD bread) or regular milk for lactose free milk.
+If they are not low FODMAP work out what swaps need to be made, for instance swapping regular wheat bread for wheat sourdough (or other low FODMAP bread such as Baker’s Delight low FOD bread) or regular milk for lactose free milk.
 Below are some other handy swaps.

 5. Create a weekly meal plan & shopping list

 Once you have you completed your list of low FODMAP swaps create a weekly meal plan and get shopping.
 If you are struggling with meal inspiration check out Monash University and FODMAP Friendly for some more ideas.
 I also highly recommend FODSHOP for stocking up on your low FODMAP staples.